Charismatic (horse): Retirement

 In 2000, Charismatic entered stud at Lane's End Farm in Kentucky.
 After the 2002 season, he was shipped to Japan, where he stood at the JBBA's Shizunai Stallion Station.
 His fee was ¥500,000 (about $5,000) for a live foal.
 At the time of his retirement from stud in October 2016, Charismatic had sired 371 starters from 424 foals of racing age and 263 winners who had combined earnings of more than $44.5 million.
 His best runner in the United States was Sun King, who won four graded stakes and earned more than $2.2 million.
 In Japan, his most successful offspring was Wonder Acute, a multiple group stakes winner.

 On October 26, 2016, it was announced that Charismatic would be retired from stud and would reside at Old Friends Equine near Lexington, Kentucky.
-The costs of transporting the horse were covered by a fund set up by his former owners and additional donations from Tito's Handmade Vodka.
-"We are ecstatic that we are able to participate in bringing horse racing stars like Charismatic back home, where they can be revered by the public and help raise awareness for the cause," said Eric Barlund, Tito's vice president of sales.
-"Charismatic's star shone very brightly, though only for a few weeks in 1999," said Beverly Lewis.
-"We are all looking forward to visiting him when he arrives."
 Charismatic died on the morning of February 19, 2017 at Old Friends due to severe bleeding caused by a pelvic fracture.
-He was thought to have sustained the injury during the night without sounding alarm, and did not appear to have been in distress when he was found.
-The cause of the fracture was unknown.

-Shortly after his passing, Charismatic's best son, Sun King, arrived at Old Friends to live out his retirement.

 A film about Charismatic and Chris Antley was produced by Asylum Entertainment and directed by Steven Michaels, Joel Surnow, and Jonathan Kochas for ESPN's 30 for 30 series.
 It aired on Tuesday, October 18, 2011, at 8 p.m.